 - Write the beginning and the end of the presentation

-It may be a bit surprise to you but the end and the beginning of the presentation are best written at the very end of the process.
+It may be a bit surprising to you but the end and the beginning of the presentation are best written at the very end of the process.
 You usually have a look at the Executive Summary and distill the most important things from it.
 This will be the backbone of your short introduction and the ending.
 Quite often the beginning and the ending look very similar.
 Repetition builds understanding.
-Make the beginning and the end appealing to the audience as they will be most often read slides.
+Make the beginning and the end appealing to the audience as they will most often read slides.

-- Check for errors, mistakes and omissions
+- Check for errors, mistakes, and omissions

 - 30 presentations from McKinsey – mainly general trends

 - Practical guide on how to create management consulting presentation

 - McKinsey – Capturing the full electricity efficiency potential of the U.K.